-Change boot Java runtime for RubyMine
+Change the boot Java runtime of the IDE

-As a Java application, RubyMine includes JetBrains Runtime (based on OpenJDK 11), which is used by default.
-It is recommended to run RubyMine using JetBrains Runtime, which fixes various known OpenJDK and Oracle JDK bugs, and provides better performance and stability.
+As a Java application, RubyMine requires a Java runtime environment (JRE).
+By default, RubyMine uses JetBrains Runtime (a fork of OpenJDK), which is included with the IDE.
+JetBrains Runtime fixes various known OpenJDK and Oracle JDK bugs, and provides better performance and stability.
 However, in some cases you may be required to use another Java runtime or a specific version of JetBrains Runtime.

 Switch the Java runtime used to run RubyMine

-Select the desired runtime and click Install.
+Select the desired runtime and click OK.

-RubyMine restarts with the new runtime.
+Wait for RubyMine to restart with the new runtime.

-If you want to reset to the default runtime that the IDE initially used, click Use Default.
+To reset back to the default runtime that the IDE initially used, click Use Default Runtime.